ajstourinho/questions_solver/README.md

   - **Enable SSL with Certbot**
     - `sudo apt-get install certbot python3-certbot-nginx`
     - `sudo certbot --nginx -d api.iloveprovaantiga.com.br`
+    > It will be asked for an email and to agree to the terms of service.

   - **Verify Services**
     - `sudo systemctl status gunicorn`